paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 #### Amendments
 1991—Subsec. (a).
 Pub.
 L. 102–190 designated existing provisions as par.
 (1) and added par.
 (2).

+#### Support for Counterdrug Activities Affecting Flow of Drugs Into the United States
+Pub.
+L. 118–159, div.
+A, title X, § 1011, Dec.
+23, 2024, 138 Stat.
+2050, provided that: “Not later than 90 days after the date of the enactment of this Act [Dec.
+23, 2024], the Secretary shall prescribe Department-wide guidance that establishes support for counterdrug activities and programs affecting the flow of drugs into the United States as the principal foreign counterdrug program priority of the Department.”

+#### Authority for Detection and Monitoring of Illegal Drugs Regardless of Destination
+Pub.
+L. 118–159, div.
+A, title X, § 1012, Dec.
+23, 2024, 138 Stat.
+2050, provided that: “In conducting detection and monitoring of illegal drugs under [section 124 of title 10](./chapter-003-general-powers-and-functions.md#section-124), United States Code, the Joint Interagency Task Force South may conduct detection and monitoring of vessels or aircraft transiting illegal drugs in the air and maritime domains within the established joint operating area of such task force regardless of the destination of the illegal drugs.”

 #### Condition on Development of Forward Operating Locations for United States Southern Command Counter-Drug Detection and Monitoring Flights
 Pub.
 L. 106–65, div.
 A, title X, § 1024, Oct.
 5, 1999, 113 Stat.
 748, provided that: “(a) Condition.—Except as provided in subsection (b), none of the funds appropriated or otherwise made available to the Department of Defense for any fiscal year may be obligated or expended for the purpose of improving the physical infrastructure at any proposed forward operating location outside the United States from which the United States Southern Command may conduct counter-drug detection and monitoring flights until a formal agreement regarding the extent and use of, and host nation support for, the forward operating location is executed by both the host nation and the United States. “(b) Exception.—The limitation in subsection (a) does not apply to an unspecified minor military construction project authorized by [section 2805 of title 10](./chapter-169-military-construction-and-military-family-housing.md#section-2805), United States Code.”